dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 > If the struct includes field initializers, then any constructors within the struct which have a `this()` constructor initializer referring to the default parameterless constructor are treated as though they do not have any constructor initializer.

-This means we get an error in a scenario like the following:
+This means an error is reported for the following:

 ```cs
 public struct S